 Algorithms for anticlustering

 By default, a heuristic method is employed for anticlustering: the exchange method (method = "exchange").
 First, elements are randomly assigned to anticlusters (It is also possible to explicitly specify the initial assignment using the argument K; in this case, K has length nrow(x).)
 Based on the initial assignment, elements are systematically swapped between anticlusters in such a way that each swap improves the objective value.
 For an element, each possible swap with elements in other clusters is simulated; then, the one swap is performed that improves the objective the most, but a swap is only conducted if there is an improvement at all.
 This swapping procedure is repeated for each element.
 When using method = "local-maximum", the exchange method does not terminate after the first iteration over all elements; instead, the swapping continues until a local maximum is reached.
+This method corresponds to the algorithm "LCW" by Weitz and Lakshminarayanan (1998).
 This means that after the exchange process has been conducted once for each data point, the algorithm restarts with the first element and proceeds to conduct exchanges until the objective cannot be improved.

 When setting preclustering = TRUE, only the K - 1 most similar elements serve as exchange partners for each element, which can speed up the optimization (more information on the preclustering heuristic follows below).
 If the categories argument is used, only elements having the same value in categories serve as exchange partners.